-As of September 30, 2012, \$930,000 of the principal amount of note has been paid.
+During fiscal 2012, \$930,000 of the principal amount of note has been paid.
 Under the terms of the note, the Company was required to pay the balance of the note upon completion of a private placement totaling \$1 million or more on or before July 26, 2012.
 The \$1.0 million private placement was not completed by that date thus the Company was not required to pay the final \$70,000 due under the note and a total of \$930,000 has been paid under the note.
-On June 11, 2012, the Company and Pershing effected the exercise of the Option, through the assignment of Pershing's wholly owned subsidiary, Acquisition Sub, (see Note 1).
+On June 11, 2012, the Company and Pershing exercised its right under the Option, through the assignment of Pershing's wholly owned subsidiary, Acquisition Sub, (see Note 1).
 As a result of the assignment, Acquisition Sub became a wholly owned subsidiary of the Company and the Company acquired all of Pershing's uranium assets.
 The Company recorded the 10 million shares at par value or \$1,000.
-Pursuant to ASC 805-50-30-2 "Business Combinations", the Company determined that if the consideration paid is not in the form of cash, the measurement may be based on either (i) the cost which is measured based on the fair value of the consideration given or (ii) the fair value of the assets (or net assets) acquired, whichever is more clearly evident and thus more reliably measurable.
-The Company determined that the fair value of the net assets acquired was a better indicator thus more reliably measurable than the fair value of the common stock issued.
+Pursuant to ASC 805-50-30-2 "Business Combinations", the Company determined that if the consideration paid is not in the form of cash, the measurement may be based on either (i) the cost which is measured based on the fair value of the consideration given or (ii) the fair value of the assets (or net assets) acquired was a better indicator thus more reliably measurable than the fair value of the company determined that the fair value of the net assets acquired was a better indicator thus more reliably measurable than the fair value of the company determined that the fair value of the net assets acquired was a better indicator thus more reliably measurable than the fair value of the company determined that the fair value of the net assets acquired was a better indicator thus more reliably measurable than the fair value of the common stock issued.